 4. Keep clear and state-compliant records

+You are responsible for recording sales tax in your books.
 Sales tax accounting records are critical when you go to remit the taxes to your state or local government.
-You must review your records to make sure you remit the correct amounts.
+Review your records to ensure you remit the correct amounts.

 Sales tax accounting becomes especially important (and tricky) during sales tax holidays.
 You may have some sales that include both tax-exempt and nonexempt items.
 As a result, you must be careful about which items you charge sales tax on.
 Back up your records in your accounting books.

-Do you need a simple way to record your small business’s transactions?
-Check out Patriot’s accounting software to manage your books.
-And, we offer free, U.S.-based support.
-Start your self-guided demo now!
+Do you need a simple way to record your business’s transactions?
+Check out Patriot’s accounting software to manage and organize your books.
+Start your free trial today!

 This is not intended as legal advice; for more information, please click here.